30 December 2013

 I didn't much like Donna at first.
 She seemed a bit feeble and not particularly intelligent.
 However, her lack of romantic interest in the Doctor was quite refreshing, after Rose and Martha, and she grew in confidence as the series progressed.
 By the last few episodes she had become - as another companion put it - the most important person in creation.
 By the final exciting two-part episodes Donna had shown herself to be a loyal and brilliant companion... which made her eventual departure from the show, in the last episode, really rather sad in the way that it happened.

 There are threads running through this whole series which make it more complicated than the old ones I used to watch from behind the sofa.
-Yet there are still quite a mixture - from the cuddly Adipose to the terrifying Vashta Nerada, not to mention the ancient daleks with their battle cry 'exterminate', which still makes me shudder and want to hide, like I did as a child.
+Yet there are still quite a mixture - from the cuddly Adipose to the terrifying Vashta Nerada, not to mention the ancient daleks with their battle cry 'exterminate'.
+Daleks still make me shudder and want to hide, like I did as a child.

 Lots of companions re-appear in this series, including one from the Doctor's future (should that be 'pre-appear?') in a spooky episode involving a vast library, some terrifyingly tiny aliens, and a small girl.
 Then there's a delightfully light-weight episode featuring Agatha Christie (at a house-party hosted by a society lady played by Felicity Kendall) and a script which includes a large number of titles of Agatha Christie's books.
 There's a giant wasp, too, which could have been terrifying but somehow didn't ever feel quite real.